pritammondal9674/Bookpod/README.md

 #Preview

-Only for desktop and tabs
+Only for desktops and tabs

 https://pritammondal9674.github.io/Bookpod/